Documentation

 Once configured to boot from USB devices, save the settings, and power off the computer.
 Insert the arcOS USB drive, and power on the computer to boot arcOS from the USB drive.

-Once booted into arcOS, a short "Station Setup" form will be presented.
-Fill it out completely, and arcOS will be ready to go in moments.
+Once booted into arcOS, follow the prompts, and you will be ready to go in moments.

 Take some time to read through the Field Manual!